SeanMcTex/game-of-things/README.md

 # [Fit]Let's Build It!

 ^ So now we know what pieces we need.
 Let's start to put this thing together!
 For our stack, we'll be using standard sensors and actuators.
 For the microcontroller, we'll use the Photon.
 Its built-in wifi and reasonable price make it an attractive option for us.
 (Plus, I wanted an excuse to buy one.)
-We can use
+Because it is tightly integrated with the Photon and has a really nicely thought-out REST API, we'll use Particle.io for our backend.
+And finally, we'll write a small custom client for iOS and see how that works.
+With all of that in mind, let's take a closer look at each of the layers in our system and see what we need to make it work.

 ----

 ![Inline](sensorforceresistor.jpg)
 #[Fit]Pressure Sensor

+^ So here's a common type of pressure sensor.
+It's analog -- not only does it report that there's someone sitting on the throne, but it also gives you an idea of how much that person weighs.
+Electrically, it's essentially a variable resistor: if nobody's sitting on it, its resistance is 20MOhms -- very high.
+The more pressure is applied to it, the less resistance it provides.
+For this application, all we care about is whether there's somebody sitting on it, so we'll simply see if the resistance goes below a threshold value.

 ----